General validity of the exponential law for the effect of concentration polarization in reverse osmosis in a stirred-cell geometry, including an activity correction for 1:1 salt solutions: Theory for non-ideal solutions, including activity corrections - I

 Calculation results with this numerical model are that the salt concentration at the membrane, $c\s{m}$, is now higher than in the original model without the activity effect.
 For instance, at $\text{Pe}_0\!=\!0.8$ and $c\s{f}\!=\!500$~mM, we now have $c\s{m}\!=\!1245$~mM, which according to the exponential law would have been $c\s{m}\!=\!1113$~mM, and thus we have an increase of 12\% in concentration.
 Here index `0' refers to evaluation of the Pe-number based on $D_0$, i.e., without the correction we will introduce further on.

 It now turns out that we can describe all calculation output quite accurately when we do not use $k_\s{CP}$ based on $D_0$, but reduce $k_\s{CP}$ by a fixed percentage.
-Thus, it is not needed to make $k_\s{CP}$ a function of $c\s{f}$, or for instance introduce a dependency on some average of $c\s{f}$ and $c\s{m}$, or on the water velocity.
-This is not necessary; the only adjustment is simply to reduce $k_\s{CP}$ by a fixed percentage, the same for all conditions of water velocity (thus Pe-number) and feed concentration.
+Thus, it is not needed to make $k_\s{CP}$ a function of $c\s{f}$, or of some average of $c\s{f}$ and $c\s{m}$, or introduce a dependency on the water velocity.
+Instead, the only adjustment is simply to reduce $k_\s{CP}$ by a fixed percentage, the same for all conditions of water velocity (thus Pe-number) and feed concentration.
 Thus, also with the activity effect included, the entire problem is described by a fixed value of $k_\s{CP}$.
 This is then the same as how the film model is used without activity effects, with typically $k_\s{CP}$ derived from fitting a model for water and salt flux to data.
-So even when we include activity effects, the procedure to analyze data and then to fit a single value of $k_\s{CP}$ to all data of water and salt flux, this procedure remains valid.
+So even when we include activity effects, the procedure to analyze data and then to fit a single value of $k_\s{CP}$ to all data of water and salt flux, remains valid.
 And the accuracy of the exponential law remains the same.